 \begin{theorem}{\bf (random sampling)} There is an algorithm $\randset(G,T,k)$ that produces a random set $Z\subseteq V(G)\setminus T$ in time $O^*(4^k)$ such that the following holds.
 Let $W$ be a \emph{thin} set with $|W|\le k$, and let $Y$ be a set such that for every $v\in Y$ there is an important $v-T$ separator $W'\subseteq W$.
 For every such pair $(W,Y)$, the probability that the following two events both occur is $2^{-2^{O(k)}}$: \begin{enumerate} \item $W\cap Z=\emptyset$, and \item $Y\subseteq Z$. \end{enumerate} \end{theorem} \begin{proof}

 The algorithm $\randset(G,T,k)$ first enumerates the collection $\IS$; let $\X$ be the set of all exact reverse shadows of these sets.
+Note that two different sets in $\IS$ have different exact reverse shadows: if $X$ is the exact reverse shadow of $J\in \IS$, then $J$ is exactly the set of vertices not in $X$ and having an inneighbor in $X$.
 By Lemma~\ref{number-of-imp-sep}, the size of $\X$ is $O^*(4^k)$ and can be constructed in time $O^*(4^k)$.
 Let $\mathcal{X'}$ be the subset of $\X$ where each element from $\mathcal{X}$ occurs with probability $\frac{1}{2}$ independently at random.
 Let $Z$ be the union of the exact reverse shadows in $\mathcal{X'}$.
 We claim that the set $Z$ satisfies the requirement of the theorem.